pulibrary/das_handbook/runner.md

 # Runner role

+The runner role switches off between team members each week.
+The runner should be somebody who is planning to be in for the whole week.

 ## Honeybadger

 Make sure that honeybadger email notifications are turned on, and investigate when you get an email.